compiiile/compiiile/README.md

 :star2: You can make your slides print-ready by adding the `print-pdf` query parameter to your page, like: `https://compiiile.me/s/slides-preview?print-pdf`.

-Other frontmatter keys will be handled:
+Other frontmatter keys are handled:

 -   `title`: set the title to be displayed in the navbar and for SEO
 -   `description`: set the description for SEO
+-   `textAlign`: possible values are [CSS text-align values](https://developer.mozilla.org/en-US/docs/Web/CSS/text-align) (`left`, `center`, ...).
+This changes the default text alignment in slides.
+The default value is `center`.

 ### Routing